k21971/EvilHack/doc/evilhack-changelog.md

 - Player race Gnomes will not start with eggs in inventory
 - Magic lamps won't be extinguished by a rust trap
 - Fix: Drow and untrapping monsters from webs
+- Drow aura of darkness and sources of 'artifact light'